 Waynflete is fortunate to have many outstanding applicants for Admission.
 While the tuition assistance budget is significant the school is unable to award tuition assistance to all applicants who meet our admission criteria and qualify for assistance.
 When considering requests for tuition assistance the school may therefore decide to offer admission only to those students to whom we also can offer assistance.
-Awards to Lower School students are limited in number and rarely exceed 50% of tuition.
+For Lower School families, awards in the range of 50 percent tuition assistance may be available to qualifying families.
+Contact the Admission Office for more information.

 Waynflete tuition assistance awards are need-based grants which are applied towards tuition.
 There is no expectation for a family to repay a tuition assistance grant.
 Families can expect to be notified of their tuition assistance decision within ten days of receiving their letter of admission to the school.
 Under no circumstances would a family be required to make an enrollment decision prior to notification from the Tuition Assistance Committee.